In this article

 What is gelatin made of?

 Typical gelatin is a protein obtained by boiling skin, tendons, ligaments, or bones with water.
-Most of the used materials are obtained from cows and pigs.
+Most of the materials used are obtained from cows and pigs.
 Therefore, gelatin is not vegan.

 Where is gelatin used?